Fred Archer (jockey): Other comments

 His sister Alice spoke of him thus: "He was gentle, but he took no liberties himself and no one ever thought of taking one with him.
 And he was always so quiet.
 There was never any ranting and raving.
 He would also rather be two minutes early than two minutes late."

 Others have said similar.
 "He was a polite and driven man, whose life would have been so much easier had he been five inches shorter."

 Lambton described him as having "the shadow of melancholy in his face which indicated a side to his nature never far absent even in his brightest days".
 Friend and fellow jockey, Fred Webb, "It is not wasting that makes Archer so thin and worn.
 He wears that worried look because he cannot ride two winners in one race."

 Archer "rode like a man possessed" and "had the devil at his elbow".
 He could ride rough when necessary, but his success has been attributed primarily to his coolness and to judgement of pace.

 He had the "passion of a lover for what he did".
 One contemporary newspaper described him as "all jockey, from the button of his cap to the tips of his spurs, and rode irrespective of the odds.
 Whether on a 6 to 4 or a 20 to 1 chance he equally strove to win."

 In his lifetime, his fame rivalled that of royalty.
 Once, leaving Ascot Racecourse, the first-class train, full of MPs and members of the aristocracy, was held up for him.

 He was particularly popular with women.
 Lady Hastings wrote "the way in which some women ran after Archer was amazing", and it was widely believed that the Duchess of Montrose (1818–1894) (who raced under the pseudonym "Mr Manton"), who was 40 years older than Archer, wanted to marry him, and she invited him to her home and the theatre.
 In 1888, aged 70, she married her third husband, aged 24.

 In the end, Archer outgrew his profession.
-London cab drivers would shout "Archer's up" to mean that everything was alright with the world.
+London cab drivers would shout "Archer's up" to mean that everything was all right with the world.